 Follow-up care after breast cancer treatment (see Figure 6.1) includes [3-4]:

-During follow-up visits, your health care provider will ask you about any symptoms or concerns you are having.
+During follow-up visits, your health care provider will ask you about any symptoms or concerns you may have.

 These visits are a good time to talk about how you’re coping emotionally.